zentrocdot/Bash/DOCUMENTS/Abbreviations_and_acronyms.md

 ## Abbreviations and Acronyms

 <p align="justify">For documentation purposes, subsequently there is table with abbreviations and acronyms related to Linux and Bash.
-This list does not claim to be exhaustivee.</p>
+This list does not claim to be exhaustivee.

-Here is a simple footnote[^1].
+Here is a simple footnote[^1].</p>

 A footnote can also have multiple lines[^2].